guangyi118/multiNode/README.md

 remember to exit from namenode when you are done with your job.
 It is a good habit.

 lxc is a memory consuming application.
 Creating one node will take about 1 GB memory.
 Do not create too many nodes that your machine cannot handle.

+This script is not compatible with hadoop version greater than or equal to 2.2.

 6 PITFALL: